 - Adequate and proper financing is quite important for success in any business.
 While the overall managerial activity of handling finance is called 'Financial management', the process of estimating the financial requirement, determining the pattern of financing and formulating financial policies and procedures is termed as 'Financial planning'.
 To achieve the objectives of financial planning effectively, it must be ensured that the financial plan is simple, takes a long-term view, has the necessary flexibility to meet changing financial needs of the organisation, provides for reasonable amount at the lowest possible cost, and takes care of the liquidity requirement of the company. - The firm's capital requirement can be broadly divided into fixed capital and working capital requirements.
 Fixed capital represents the requirement of capital for permanent or long-term financial needs of the business.
 Such requirement depends upon the nature of business, size of business, product involved, type of production process adopted, method of acquiring the fixed assets such as cash basis, installment payment method or lease basis.
 Fixed capital is funded through long-term sources of finance. - Working capital represents the amount of funds required for financing current assets.
 A part of the working capital requirement is of a permanent/fixed nature which has to be funded through long-term sources.
-But the major part of working capital is fluctuating in nature which varies with fluctuations in the volume of business from time to time and is funded through short term sources like bank overdraft, suppliers' credit, etc. The working capital requirement is determined by the nature of business, size of business, length of production cycle, inventory turnover rate, firm's credit policy for its customers and seasonal fluctuations.
+But the major part of working capital is fluctuating in nature which varies with fluctuations in the volume of business from time to time and is funded through short term sources like bank overdraft, suppliers' credit, etc. The working capital requirement is determined by the nature of business, size of business, length of production cycle, inventory turnover rate, firm's credit policy for its customers and seasonal fluctuations. - The term 'capitalisation' is used in various contexts.
+In the context of financial planning, it refers to the process of determining the amount of capital required by the business which may be ascertained on the basis of cost theory or earnings theory. - Actual capital employed by a firm must be justified by its annual earnings.
+If it is found that the actual capital employed is more than what is justified by its earnings, the firm is said to be over-capitalised and if, on the other hand, it is less than the amount as justified by its earnings it is treated as a case of undercapitalisation.
+Another measure of assessing whether a firm is over-capitalised or under-capitalised lies in comparing the actual rate of return on capital employed with the normal rate of return based on industry's average earnings. - The financial requirement of a firm can be met through ownership capital (equity)

-- The main objective of financial management is to maximise the wealth of shareholders. - Investment decision is concerned with careful selections of assets in which funds will be invested by the firm. - Financial decision specify the ratio of owned funds and borrowed funds. - Dividend decision decide how much profits to be distributed as dividend and how much to retain for expansion activities. - Financial planning is helpful in avoiding problem of shortage and surplus of funds, effective utilisation of funds, coordination and control of funds. - Financial planning decides how much to spend and on what to spend. - Financial planning is helpful in developing a sound capital structure, estimating accurate requirement of fund, effective utilisation of fund, in avoiding shortage of funds and surplus of funds, provides policies for different departments and control financial activities. - The financial requirement of a firm can be met through ownership capital (equity) and/or borrowed capital (debt).
+and/or borrowed capital (debt).
 The firms normally use a judicious mix of debt and equity in order to ensure a higher return on owners' funds.
 Such a mix is termed as the 'Capital structure' of the firm.
 The choice of an appropriate capital structure is determined by a host of factors.
-They are: (1) expected earnings and their stability, (2) cost of debt, (3) effect on right to control, (4) capital market, (5) regulatory norms, (6) flexibility, and (7) investors' attitude towards investment. - Dividend refers to the amount of profits distributed by a company to its shareholders.
+They are: (1) expected earnings and their stability, (2) cost of debt, (3) effect on right to control, (4) capital market, (5) regulatory norms, (6) flexibility, and (7) investors' attitude towards investment.

+• Dividend refers to the amount of profits distributed by a company to its shareholders.
 The amount of profit to be distributed as dividend and the amount of profit to be retained by the company for meeting its future financial requirement is determined by factors like future financial needs of the company, liquidity requirement, company's access to capital market, expectations of the shareholders, tax policy, investment opportunity and growth prospects and legal constraints, if any.

-KEY TERMS
+17.7 KEY TERMS